AdobeDocs/dynamic-media-classic.en/help/application-setup.md

    * To create a preset, select **[!UICONTROL Add]**.
 In the Metadata Template Name text field, type a name for the preset.
 Select **[!UICONTROL Metadata Views]**,  and then select a view from the drop-down list (see [Metadata Views](application-setup.md#metadata_views)).
    * To edit an existing preset, select the preset from the Metadata Presets list and then select **[!UICONTROL Edit]**.

-1. Expand headings you want to include in the preset and enter values in the different fields you want to include in the preset.
+1. Expand headings that you want to include in the preset and enter values in the different fields you want to include in the preset.
 1. Select **[!UICONTROL Save]**.

    The selected categories and fields for the preset appear in the Preview panel.